observablehq/runtime/README.md

 });
 ```

-Variables in the notebook which are not associated with an *output* (or aren’t indirectly depended on by any variable that is associated with an *output*), will not be evaluated.
+Variables in the notebook which are not associated with an *observer* (or aren’t indirectly depended on by any variable that is associated with an *observer*) will not be evaluated.

 <a href="#runtime" name="runtime">#</a> new <b>Runtime</b>(<i>builtins</i>)